-Things to Know Before Visiting Wichita
+Things to Know About Visiting Wichita (Tournament Edition)

 We're Bad Drivers

 We're friendly, but when it comes to driving, we're quite rude.
 A few tips for driving in Wichita:

 - Letting someone pass is unthinkable.
 If a driver attempts to pass, we typically just go faster and faster until we no longer question our vehicle's ability to take flight.
 You should not do this, as it is dangerous and a generally jerky thing to do.

 - Turn signals are only to be used at completely the wrong time.
 For example; three seconds after you have braked suddenly, on a long straight stretch of road with no possibility of turning, or sitting in a parking stall eating a cheeseburger.
 (Please, I beg you, do not eat all of our cheeseburgers.)

 - Merging... much like passing, forget about it.
 For some reason we do our best to keep anyone else from getting on the highway.
 If you need to merge, your best bet is a high speed "Dukes of Hazzard" style jump.